nomicflux/servant-opaleye-blog/README.md

 type User = User' Email ByteString type UserColumn = User' (Column PGText) (Column PGBytea)
 ```
-So we have the type alias `User`, which will be our `User` from the previous lesson.
+We have the type alias `User`, which will be our `User` from the previous lesson.
 We also have `UserColumn`, which gives Opaleye what it needs to interact with a database.

 Note that the password is a `ByteString` and not a regular `String`.
-That will add a little extra processing for this lesson, but will make things much easier in the future.
 We will need to change the `parseJSON` function to accomodate this:
 ```haskell
 instance FromJSON User where
   parseJSON (Object o) = User <$>